felipe-silvestre-morais/WeatherForecast-app/README.md

 ### MVVM

-Because the view has to react to every database change (new weather forecast data update), I chose MVVM design with Android Components LiveData, ViewModel and Data Binding, making it to a reactive view.
+Because the view has to react every database change (new weather forecast data update), I chose MVVM with Android Components LiveData, ViewModel and Data Binding, making it more reactive.